semrush/intergalactic/website/docs/components/color-picker/color-picker.md

 - Trigger
 - Dropdown that has:
   - Title
-  - Set of 10 colors in two rows for the background (or for the background and text)
+  - Set of 10 colors in 2 rows for the background (or for the background and text)

 **Optional**

 - Master expand/hide button
 - Additional set of 10 colors in 2 rows

-### What can Plain color picker consist of
+### What inline color picker can consist of

 |                                                          |                                                                |
 | -------------------------------------------------------- | -------------------------------------------------------------- |